sdoboli/lab0_CSC16/README.md

 C) Run your executable file hello: Type:  `./hello`

-D) Update changes to your local repository
+D) Update changes to your local git repository (on your computer)

 	See changes you made to helloWorld.cpp.
 Type: `git status`